SuperDARN/DDWG/reports/202202_ddwg_report.md

 at the end of the summer 2021, and a trip to the site is expected in May 2022 to put up a new link.
 1. An update from Tim Yeoman regarding HAN and PYK: HAN is mothballed, estimated refurbishment is end of 2022 with a Borealis system.
-PYK decommissioned with final data file 20180908.2201, it is to be replaced by an MSI radar by Simon.
-STO is also down and awaiting refurbishment from Simon, with final data file 20190321.2202.
+PYK decommissioned with final data file 20180908.2201, it is to be replaced by a dual MSI radar by Simon with different radar IDs, as the replacement radars will have different hdw.dat values.
+STO is also decommissioned with final data file 20190321.2202.

 ## Outstanding Tasks & Future projects
 1. Ensure all mirrors have the same standards for file inclusion